ciaranightingale/twitter-nft-converter/README.md

 // Read the access token from the session const accessToken = session?.accessToken;

-//Get the user's ID from the session
+// Get the user's ID from the session
-// Make a request to the Twitter API to get the users followers const userId = session.user.id;
+// Make a request to the Twitter API to get the users following const userId = session.user.id;
 const url = `https://api.twitter.com/2/users/${userId}/following`;
 const token = `BEARER ${accessToken}`;